 “You know about sculpture?”
 He smiled that stoner, peacenik smile.
 “But can you sculpt?”

-“No, but I can probably rifle guns.
+“No. Point made.
+But I can probably rifle guns.
 Millions of engineers, thousands who actually rifled guns as a living, must have come through here.”

 “Oh yeah,” he giggled.
 “But most of the newly arriving souls don’t last a day.”